adonisjs/legacy-docs/3.0/request.md

 ```

 #### format
-Returns current for a given request.
-In order to make it work, to need to define [Route Extensions](routing#route-extensions)
+Returns current format for a given request.
+In order to make it work, to need to define [Route Formats](routing#route-formats)

 ```javascript
 request.format()